delphi20/computer-tools-lab-project/README.md

 ## Evaluation

 After training, the model is evaluated using the test dataset to calculate accuracy.
-The model achieves an accuracy of approximately [INSERT ACCURACY HERE]% on the test set.
+The model achieves an accuracy of approximately 94.65% on the test set.

 ## Predictions